meduketto/iksemel-rust/README.md

 # Installation

-You can use iks in your rust projects by adding the following to your `Cargo.toml`:
+You can use it in your rust projects by adding the following to your `Cargo.toml`:

 ```toml
 [dependencies]